CodeMaster7000/CodeMaster7000/README.md

 - In the near future, I will commence game development with Godot Engine.

-- As a company, NetFruit Technologies are streaming our Global Developers' Conference via YouTube.
+- As a company, NetFruit Technologies are streaming our Global Developers' Conference via YouTube on 3rd September 2022.
+Don't forget to join us there!
 ### Languages and Tools:

 <code><img width="10%" src="https://www.vectorlogo.zone/logos/github/github-ar21.svg"></code>